← Back to blog

 When Kids Play 'Who is the Hacker': How a Simple Game Reveals Our Hidden Biases

-"Why does the computer think everyone with a beanie is suspicious?" asked a 13-year-old, staring at the screen.
-In that moment, he understood algorithmic bias better than many adults ever will.
+"Why does the computer think everyone with a beanie is suspicious?" asked a 13-year-old in my class.
+In that moment, he understood algorithmic bias much better than many adults I know.

 The Birth of a Bias-Teaching Game

-When I first watched Joy Buolamwini's Gender Shades project unveiling how facial recognition systems failed on darker-skinned faces, I knew this was a conversation we needed to have with the next generation.
-But how do you explain algorithmic bias to children?
+As I built the curriculum for my AI and Ethics class, when researching, I watched Joy Buolamwini's Gender Shades project unveiling how earlier facial recognition systems failed on darker-skinned faces.
+It's historical and not as prevalent in the newer models, but nevertheless it was one of the easiest ways to understand bias.
+But the problem was to explain algorithmic bias to children?
 How do you make visible the invisible prejudices that shape our AI systems?

 How the Game Works